RazerMoon/strips/README.md

 - [ ] *Maybe* change from MySQLi to PDO.
 - [x] Change all MySQLi code to Object Oriented instead of Procedural.
 - [x] Transfer all JavaScript to files.
+- [ ] Use downloaded airline data from OpenFlights instead of using POST requests.
+- [ ] Allow some special chars in the route and remarks field by using [MySQLi::real_escape_string](https://www.php.net/manual/en/mysqli.real-escape-string.php).
+- [ ] Work on strip dynamic tooltip code (atc.js).
 - [ ] Automatically log out a user after a period of inactivity (Task scheduler/CRON/MySQL scheduler?).
 - [ ] Combine config and auth .php files into a single .env file.
 - [ ] Give each user and plan a randomly generated ID instead of auto incrementing.
+- [ ] Optimise for mobile.

 # **RazerMoon's Strips System** 🌙